-Organisation Standards Police Scotland • We will discuss with you how you will be kept informed of progress in your case; we will also explain how we will deal with your case and what we may ask you to do to help us; If you are a victim or witness, a person who has given a statement in relation to a crime or a family member of a victim who has died as a result of a crime, you can make a request for information.
-When we receive your application, we will respond within 40 days.
+Standards We will discuss with you how you will be kept informed of progress in your case; we will also explain how we will deal with your case and what we may ask you to do to help us; If you are a victim or witness, a person who has given a statement in relation to a crime or a family member of a victim who has died as a result of a crime, you can make a request for information.
+When they receive your application, Police Scotland will respond within 40 days.
 For more detail on what information can be requested, and how to apply; please go to www.scotland.police.uk/access-to-information/the-victims-and-witnesses- scotland-act-2014 If you are a victim of one of these crimes you will have the option to let officers know whether you want a male or female officer to interview you.
-We will try to meet your request wherever possible; and • We will consider your particular needs to decide whether you are a vulnerable witness.
-We will then, with our partners, try to ensure your needs are met. • We will ensure you receive a Victim's Care Card if you are a victim of crime, this will provide you with the details of your enquiry officer, the crime you report and information on how you can access victim support and the Scottish Government's Victims' Code.
+We will try to meet your request wherever possible; To assess your vulnerability as a witness, we will consider, with our partners, your particular needs, and thereafter try to ensure those needs are met; and We will ensure you receive a Victim's Care Card if you are a victim of crime, this will provide you with the details of your enquiry officer, the crime you report and information on how you can access victim support and the Scottish Government's Victims' Code.

 Organisation Standards Crown Office and Procurator Fiscal Service We will treat you fairly and with respect, we will listen to you through our Complaints and Feedback Policy and the review of our decisions and we will communicate with you clearly and effectively; We will make sure that you have access to the relevant and appropriate information that you are entitled to and in situations where we cannot provide that information we will explain the reasons why; We will ensure that you are given the help you need to give evidence in court.
-We will assess your vulnerability, explain the special measures available to you under the law and when available apply for you to be supported with the appropriate special measures; and • We will take decisions in cases reported to us in line with our prosecution code and continue to review the training needs of our staff to ensure that they have the appropriate skills.
+We will assess your vulnerability, explain the special measures available to you under the law and when available apply for you to be supported with the appropriate special measures; and We will take decisions in cases reported to us in line with our prosecution code and continue to review the training needs of our staff to ensure that they have the appropriate skills.